 Those principles will get you nowhere.
-For pleasant words obscure the truth.
-Anger divides you and makes it impossible to connect.
-Having knowledge without understanding is blind.
-Control over others breeds animosity.
-And focusing on your desires won’t help you get them – you must help others first.
+Pleasant words will just obscure the truth; anger will divide you and make it impossible to connect.
+Having knowledge without understanding is blind, and control over others breeds animosity.
+Focusing on your desires won’t help you get them – you must help others first.

 So if you want to live a successful life, speak simply.
 Stay calm.
 Listen.
 Seek understanding.
 Lead by example.
 Help others get what they want.